react-cosmos/react-cosmos/docs/README.md

 ### Webpack config override

-Overriding the webpack config gives you complete control.
-Use the `webpack.overridePath` setting to point to a module that customizes the webpack config used by Cosmos.
+Overriding the Webpack config gives you complete control.
+Use the `webpack.overridePath` setting to point to a module that customizes the Webpack config used by Cosmos.

 ```json
 {